hospotho/ctf_record/hkcertCTF22/Official/readme.md

 AES-256-GCM is a stream cipher, if the key (initialization vector) is fixed, then the encryption stream will be the same.

 From the code comment, two messages were encrypted using same key.
-The encryption stream will be the same for two ciphers.
+The encryption stream should be the same for two ciphers.

 ```
 msg1 xor stream = c1